 But, if you can source an instrument and find a good tutor (and patient neighbours), it’s sure to be an interesting hobby!

-The Harmonica on the other hand is one of the most accessible types of wind instruments to pick up and play.
+Officially the world’s best-selling musical instrument, the Harmonica on the other hand is one of the most accessible types of wind instruments to pick up and play.